Possible maintenance breaks in e-services on 27 September at 23–4 More information

 - you must have been self-employed for at least 15 months during the 48 months preceding unemployment

-- the confirmed income must amount to at least EUR 1,048 per month (in 2018) when totalling the confirmed incomes under the Self-Employed Persons' Pensions Act (YEL) and the Farmers' Pensions Act (MYEL) and the earnings from self-employment under the Employees Pensions Act (TyEL).
+- the confirmed income must amount to at least EUR 13,573 per year (in 2022) and EUR 13,247 (in 2021) when totalling the confirmed incomes under the Self-Employed Persons' Pensions Act (YEL) and the Farmers' Pensions Act (MYEL) and the earnings from self-employment under the Employees Pensions Act (TyEL).

 Self-employment that has continued for at least 4 months is taken into account for the work requirement.